More for animal welfare

 The small-scale farming structures enable individual and personal animal care.
-And that is important – because the well-being of the animals has the highest priority for our hay-milk farmers.
+This is important because the well-being of the animals is a top priority for our Haymilk farmers.

 This is supplemented by mineral-rich grain meal, which must be sourced in Europe and guaranteed GMO-free.